 Offal is the collective term for the internal organs and entrails of a butchered animal.
-Internal organs include the heart, lungs, liver, kidneys, tongue, spleen and brain; entrails refer to the various parts of the gastrointestinal system which includes the stomach, the small intestine, and the large intestine.
+Internal organs include the heart, lungs, liver, kidneys, tongue, spleen, and brain; entrails refer to the various parts of the gastrointestinal system, which includes the stomach, the small intestine, and the large intestine.
 The third category of offal which falls under neither internal organs nor entrails includes the animals' extremities like the feet, ears, snout, eyes, tail, and skin.

 01 of 09

-Would you be too surprised to learn that the delicacy known as head cheese is no cheese at all but a cold meat dish made with the various parts of an animal's head?
+Would you be too surprised to learn that the delicacy known as head cheese is not cheese at all but a cold meat dish made with the various parts of an animal's head?
 Head cheese originated in Europe, found its way to Asia and, in Vietnam, sliced head cheese made with pig's head parts is one of the most beloved filling for banh mi sandwiches.

-In the Philippines, a whole pig's head boiled, cooled and deep fried is called crispy ulo.
+In the Philippines, a whole pig's head boiled, cooled, and deep-fried is called crispy ulo.
 A whole pig's head slowly roasted is lechon ulo.

 02 of 09